 The Ultimate Guide to Potting Columnar Cactus

-Everything you want to know about potting a columnar cactus like Echinopsis Pachanoi (San Pedro), Carnegia Gigantea (Saguaro) or Echinopsis Peruvianus (Peruvian Torch).
+Everything you want to know about potting a columnar cactus like Echinopsis pachanoi (San Pedro), Carnegia gigantea (Saguaro) or Echinopsis peruvianus (Peruvian Torch).

 What type of pot to use